spekkio-bot/spekkio-POC/src/README.md

 │   ├── app.go                      # Top-level app source code
 │   ├── middleware.go               # Middleware for app handlers
 │   ├── config.go                   # Functions to configure the app
-├── .env                            # Environmental variables
-├── main.go                         # Main script
+├── queries                         # SQL queries to be used by the app ├── .env                            # Environmental variables ├── main.go                         # Main script
 ```